 While Sichuan is famed as a province accommodating the most substantial portion of the wild panda population (80%), it should be noted that spotting a wild panda is quite slim due to the small population and unique lifestyle of pandas mostly living inside the bamboo forest.
-While panda viewings in Tangjiahe Nature Reserve have been reported almost every year by visitors and rangers, it is really hard to predict for a particular trip.
+Although visitors and rangers report viewing pandas in the Tangjiahe Nature Reserve almost every year, it's really hard to predict how a particular trip will go.
 For us, we will do our best to show you all the possible attractions we see inside this panda habitat and make your trip full of wonderful memories.
 Pandas live in the place we are going to visit, and we just enjoy everything we have blessed to see there.

 4. Which indigenous cultures can we expect to encounter on this tour?

 As we move into the western and northern reaches of Sichuan and throughout Qinghai, you are certain to be surprised by the sudden shift in the local cultural aesthetic.
 These areas are occupied by predominantly Tibetan communities that range from agricultural townships to families of nomads living in tents on the prairie.

 5. How does the ecosystem/wildlife differ between Sichuan and Qinghai?